romainsacchi/wurst-premise-training-2024/README.md

 ## License

-Unless otherwise specified, all material in this repository is licensed [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
+Unless otherwise specified, all material in this repository is licensed under the BSD 3-clause license.
+See the LICENSE file for more information.

 ## Requirements